 Credit risk arising on derivatives depends on whether the derivative is exchange traded or over the counter (OTC).
 OTC derivative contracts are not guaranteed by any regulated exchange and therefore the Fund is subject to risk of failure of the counterparty.
 The credit risk for OTC swaps is reduced by collateral arrangements and through diversification of counterparties.
 The collateral posted to the Fund is in the form of UK government bonds and cash.
-Credit risk arises on the longevity swap contract which was transacted with one counterparty; collateral arrangements reduce the credit risk for this contract.
 Credit risk also arises on forward foreign currency contracts.
 These contracts are collateralized which reduces the credit risk and all counterparties are required to have an investment grade credit rating at the point of trade execution.